1999AZZAR/android-display-optimizer/README.md

 ## Prerequisites

-- Bash shell environment (Linux, macOS, or Windows with WSL/Git Bash)
+1. Bash shell (Linux, macOS, or Windows with WSL/Git Bash).
-- ADB (Android Debug Bridge) installed and available in your PATH
+2. ADB installed and accessible in your PATH.
-- USB debugging enabled on your Android device
+3. USB debugging enabled on your Android device.
-- USB connection between your computer and Android device
+4. USB connection between your computer and device.

 ## Installation